vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Spiral DAO focuses on accumulating significant shares in DeFi blue chips like CRV, BAL, and FXS through Yield Bonding.
 Users deposit yield-earning assets and receive COIL in place of their underlying rewards, which are then deposited into yield-earning strategies in the Treasury.
 By incorporating SDT into their Initial Treasury Offering, Spiral DAO aims to enhance cooperation with Stake DAO and support the growth of the DeFi ecosystem.

 As the partnership progresses, both platforms expect to see an increase in SDT supply, which will be used to boost liquid lockers as the treasury value grows.
 The acquired SDT will be locked, reducing its circulating supply.
-The proposal for a COIL+FRAXBP Gauge can be[found here](https://votemarket.stakedao.org/advanced/crv/0x0000000895cB182E6f983eb4D8b4E0Aa0B31Ae4c/0
+The proposal for a COIL+FRAXBP Gauge can be [found here](https://votemarket.stakedao.org/advanced/crv/0x0000000895cB182E6f983eb4D8b4E0Aa0B31Ae4c/0
 ).

 ## Governance

 ### Team

 While most contributors are anonymous, the team behind the project possesses diverse backgrounds in the crypto industry, including market making on CEXs, quantitative analysis, angel investing, arbitrage, and yield farming.

-The team members have been involved in the space since 2012-2013, which previous projects built, including a yield farming aggregator (2020) and an NFT project around gobblers NFT collection (2022).
-The team also benefits from the advice and guidance of notable figures in the DeFi space, such as cp0x's founder.
+Several contributors have been involved in the space since 2012-2013 and have previously built projects such as a yield farming aggregator (2020).
+The team also benefits from the advice and guidance of notable figures in the DeFi space, such as Redacted Cartel founder, Sami.
 A core contributor was also involved in a white hat attack in 2021, where over $1m of assets were returned.

 We asked Spiral DAO for more information about contributors' roles.
 We were told that the DAO plans to make its structure more transparent at a later stage.
 Below is a partial list of contributors based on the latest information obtained:

-Core team:
+Contributors:
 * VaeVictis
 * Cuttlefish
 * Ivan

-Other contributors:
+Advisors:
 * [Farmer Brown](https://twitter.com/FarmerBrownDeFi) - Advisor
 * SuperChad - Advisor
 * [Starny](https://starny.eth.limo/)